As photographer & picture editor I demonstrate how to choose the right picture

 The particular look and character of Indonesian trucks of Sunda Kelapa old harbour

-As a former graphic designer, i felt in love with customized truck fronts while traveling in Indonesia, at the port of Sunda Kelapa there is a great concentration of them.
+As a graphic designer, i fell in love with customized truck fronts while traveling in Indonesia, at the port of Sunda Kelapa there is a great concentration of them.

 Anthropology is a field that values good, factual photography more than beautiful pictures.
 A moody shot of a mother holding a child will not work, whereas a picture of an entire family with all their belongings standing before a straw house has a great deal of information.